lknorris/VPN-DEMONSTRATION/README.md

 Go back to whatismyIPaddress.com and then observe your virtual machine's new IP address.

 All done!
-You have successfully used a VPN and changed your IP and region
+You have successfully used a VPN and changed your IP and region.
+Keep in mind, you don't have to use virtual machines to do this.
+You can just use your home computer and change it's IP address, but for the sake of demonstration, I used one.